Skip to content

 Advanced examples and specialized patterns:

-Demo Command What You'll Learn
+Demo Say to your AI / Run What You'll Learn

 1. New Database - using GenAI Microservice Automation (Experiment with AI - Signup optional)